 The investigating attorneys should consult with the company’s records management department to preserve any hard-copy files, including those stored off-site in archives.
 The investigating attorney should also instruct the IT department to suspend any normal data destruction practices and to create and maintain a list of the relevant sources of data.
 Such sources may include documents maintained on the company’s servers and employees’ hard drives, emails saved on exchange servers, data held on employees’ home computers, and data saved on employees’ work-issued mobile devices.
+In recent years, regulators have been increasingly focused, not just on collecting and preserving email, but also on collecting and preserving text messages and other communications stored on mobile and other electronic devices.
 To the greatest extent possible, the company should take steps on its own to preserve this electronic data rather than relying on individual employees to preserve their own documents.
 The company should also take steps to prevent individuals from destroying or altering potentially relevant data.
-In some cases the facts will warrant proactive data capturing steps, including forensic images of employee laptops or desktops.
+In some cases the facts will warrant proactive data capturing steps, including forensic images of employee laptops, desktops or mobile devices.
 Document custodians should be designated as soon as the investigating attorneys reasonably believe such individuals may possess documents relevant to the investigation.

 It bears mention that sometimes the document collection process itself can come under scrutiny, particularly if authorities come to believe that relevant (and potentially damaging) documents may have been destroyed.
 In some extreme cases, someone with first-hand knowledge of the investigation may be called to provide sworn testimony in a deposition or in court.
 Attorneys should plan and document the collection process with this worst-case scenario in mind, and make clear to their clients the importance of treating the collection process – sometimes viewed as a ministerial chore – with serious care and attention.